shakfu/cyfaust/README.md

 It has two build variants:

-1. The default build is the dynamic build: dynamically linked to `libfaust.dylib` or `libfaust.so` and consisting of a python package with compiled submodules:
+1. The default build is dynamically linked to `libfaust.dylib` or `libfaust.so` and consisting of a python package with compiled submodules:

 ```bash
 make